Which Is Better: CDMA, GSM, or LTE? Here’s What You Need to Know

 This list identifies particular handsets that can be used on a given CDMA network.

-If your phone does not have a code that is listed on a given carrier’s network, you simply cannot use that device on a carrier like Verizon or Sprint.
+If your phone does not have a code listed on a given carrier’s network, you cannot use that device on a carrier like Verizon or Sprint.

 So overall, instead of embedding your subscriber information onto a SIM Card, with the CDMA-based carrier, your voice plan, your texting plan, and your data plan are all embedded in the actual phone.